Gordon999/Pi-MP3_Player/README.md

     see rotary_connections.jpg

+    I would recommend cutdowns 0 or 5 with the rotary encoders.
+7 has the drop downs which are no use with the rotary encoders and slow the system down, 0 is quicker and has the same options.

+    Note:-
+    Pressing RELOAD / Radio may take a while before you see anything happening.

+Don't be tempted to press any screen buttons if using the rotary encoders, this will confuse the code !!
+Don't set rotary = 0 if you have the rotarys connected.

 Note tested on a Pi5 with bookworm but not with the PI 7" screens.

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD, but will work on other monitors.
 Playing .mp3, .flac, .wav, .dsf, .m4a tracks from USB sticks (or HDD) under /media/pi/usb_stick_name/artist name/album_name/tracks.